|Development and Validation of an Acid Mine Drainage Treatment Process for Source Water

 Battelle, Columbus, OH 43201

 Persistent pressure on public water resources and an increase in drought conditions in the U.S. have underscored the need for a novel technology to remediate and repurpose a non-potable water source to meet requirements for HF applications.
 Well injection for an HF application requires around five million gallons of fresh water.
 The increasing yearly demand on the public water system and the unconventional gas industry’s continued focus on reducing their environmental footprint have made producing a commercial technology capable of reducing potable water consumption essential to the continued success of unconventional resource development.
-The U.S. Department Of Energy is also interested in increasing the effectiveness of flowback water treatment processes because conventional water treatment technologies such as chemical treatment, filtration, reverse osmosis, distillation, etc., must be adapted to treat a range of flowback water chemistries and have disadvantages such high cost, significant energy consumption, and low efficiency.
+The U.S. Department Of Energy (DOE) is also interested in increasing the effectiveness of flowback water treatment processes because conventional water treatment technologies such as chemical treatment, filtration, reverse osmosis, distillation, etc., must be adapted to treat a range of flowback water chemistries and have disadvantages such high cost, significant energy consumption, and low efficiency.

 Providing an alternative hydraulic fracturing technology designed to cost-effectively treat environmentally hazardous AMD water will help reduce the use of and strain on fresh water resources.
 The technology developed during this project will provide a new freshwater source for HF operations in the unconventional resource development industry and concurrently assist in mitigating AMD, a legacy source of pollution.